 Robert Lehrbaumer (artistic director)

-One of Austria's most renowned interpreters: celebrated pianist, organist und conductor.
 Born in Vienna, Robert Lehrbaumer started his career at the age of 9 when he made his appearance as a pianist in Austria, Germany and Switzerland.
 Since then, concert tours have brought him to almost all European countries and capitals, to North, Central and South America, to the Near East, South-East Asia, Korea, and Japan, in famous locations from Viennas Musikverein und Konzerthaus to New York's Carnegie-Hall and Tokyo's Suntory Hall and Casals Hall.

 Robert Lehrbaumer began to study piano at the age of six.
 From 8 to 13 he was a member of the Mozart Boys Choir.
 Two years later, he entered the Vienna University of Music and Dramatic Art to study piano, organ, and conducting.
 Prizes in numerous competitions, especially Geneva 1985, and scholarships by Bösendorfer and the Alban Berg Stiftung distinguished the young interpreter.